Argentina Global Business Entities Guide Slovenia Limited Liability Company

 • if a company settles claims or provides security/collateral to creditors who have not agreed to a reduction in share capital.

-The reduction of the share capital may be registered only after one year from the last announcement referred to in the first indent of the previous paragraph, and after the director provides proof that the company has settled claims of the creditors or provided them with a security referred to the second indent of the previous paragraph.
+The reduction of the share capital may be registered only after one (1) year from the last announcement referred to in clause a of the preceding paragraph, and after the director provides proof that the company has settled claims of the creditors or provided them with security/collateral referred to in clause b of the preceding paragraph.

 Any requirements with respect to distributions to shareholders?